-- the likelihood and scale of individual risks; and - how these risks are correlated, i.e. the extent to which a change in one risk is likely to coincide with change in another risk.
+- the likelihood and scale of individual risks: and - how these risks are correlated, i.e. the extent to which a change in one risk is likely to coincide with change in another risk.

-Our Solvency II data governance instils best practice in managing data risk and improving data quality to add robustness to model processes and outputs.
+Our Solvency II data governance framework has been designed to instil best practice in managing data risk and in improving data quality to add robustness to model processes and outputs.
 The Solvency II Data Management Policy sets out the Group's requirements for managing data risk on data used to develop, populate, operate and validate the Internal Model.
-The data management control framework provides the conditions for business areas to ensure that all internal model data are recorded and that associated data risks and quality are managed effectively.
+The data management control framework provides the conditions for business areas to ensure that all Internal Model data are recorded and that associated data risks and quality are managed effectively.
 The framework includes regular assessments of data quality and controls effectiveness.

-The appropriateness of all internal and external data is considered and justified by the experts in each area of risk; these justifications are independently validated.
+The appropriateness of all internal and external data is considered and justified by the experts in each area of risk, and these justifications are independently validated.